Big Data Analytics in Recruiting

-Structure can be added to job descriptions and resumes using text analytics (also known as "CV parsing").
-It matters a lot how you go about this, because analytical results are only actionable if the user has confidence in the underlying data.
+Structures can be added to job descriptions and resumes using text analytics (also known as "CV parsing").
+It matters a lot how you go about this because analytical results are only actionable if the user has confidence in the underlying data.
 CV parsing adds structure, but that structure needs to be accurate and normalized.
 Transparency is provided by enabling analysts to easily check back to the source content, and understand how and why the structure underlying the analysis was created.

 There are numerous dimensions that text analytics can use to add structure to job descriptions and resumes.
 Some of the more obvious are job titles, industries, locations, experience, skills, pay grades, and qualifications.

-Through the provision of multiple dimensions, analysie can be conducted over specific combinations of (for example) geographic location and role.
+Through the provision of multiple dimensions, analyses can be conducted over specific combinations of (for example) geographic location and role.
 This can reveal "hot spots" which the recruiter may wish to target, or misalignments between vacancies and potential employee skills in particular states or cities.

 Leading recruiters tend to keep historical data (although some are better at this than others), enabling trends to be plotted over longer periods of time.

 TAKING A HOLISTIC VIEW

 Search Technologies believes that a holistic view of search and analytics is the best way forward for recruitment firms.
 Too often, resumes are isolated in specific repositories and difficult to search and share.
 An important first step is to ensure that all inbound resumes and job opportunities, regardless of the source, are captured and made easily (and very quickly) searchable.
 This is a classic enterprise search scenario, and it directly supports the KPIs of recruitment firms.